patcon/polislike-opinion-map-painting/README.md

 To help maintain and improve test coverage, the project includes:

-1. A GitHub Actions workflow that runs tests with coverage on every push and pull request
+1. A GitHub Actions workflow that runs tests with coverage on every push and pull request, with results displayed directly in the GitHub interface
 2. A script to check if coverage has decreased compared to the previous run:

 ```sh